 Some websites can take advantage of WebRTC by inserting a few lines of code to see past your VPN and discover your original IP.
 This is very useful for websites that provide or block content based on your geo-location.

-How to check for IP and/or DNS leaks
+How to do a VPN test check for IP and/or DNS leaks

 You need to find out your original IP address given by your ISP.
 If you are currently using a VPN, turn it off and head to this page.